What is an asthma action plan?

 The providers at the Breathing Institute track and measure this data because:

 This is why the experts at our Breathing Institute distribute AAPs to our patients upon discharge.
-Here you can see the percentage of inpatient admissions who were given an AAP upon discharge over the last six years.
+Here you can see the percentage of inpatient admissions who were given an AAP upon discharge over the last five years.

 Yearly percentage of Asthma Action Plans distributed to inpatients